7 Persistent Instagram Marketing Myths And What To Do Instead

 If we had to list the Instagram marketing myths that caused us the biggest headaches, this one would probably top the list.
 It’s right up there with measuring success based on like counts.

-In 2021, it’s no secret that influencer marketing works.
+It’s no secret that influencer marketing works.
 Not only are consumers willing to take shopping advice from the people they follow and whose posts they engage with regularly, but they even seek out these personalities hoping to receive trustworthy advice.
 And most brands don’t have trouble understanding this.
 What they struggle with is choosing the right influencers to collaborate with.
 That is, they often make decisions based on reach instead of brand alignment.

 If you want to avoid this common mistake, it’s highly recommended that you look into connecting with micro-influencers.
 Not only will working with them offer a potentially higher ROI, but it’ll also ensure that your reach is highly focused, preventing you from wasting money on people who aren’t even interested in your services/products.